dpiponi/Stellarator/README.md

 * I've never written so much code without getting random inexplicable bugs.
 Most bugs that came up were because I hadn't written code to cover all cases.
 Failures were largely because of me not understanding the weird Atari hardware, not because I'd failed to translate my understanding into Haskell.
 When bugs did arise it was often possible to fix them through simply thinking rather than my usual bug hunting methods.
 Very few segmentation faults.
 The moment I tried writing audio code I started getting crashes so I'm postponing that.
 * It was frustrating not having the option to simply throw in global variables like I would in C. Any changes in state need to be threaded through all of the code.
 The `AtariMonad` hides much of this but it's still a bit painful.
 The pain does pay off in terms of having better behaved code though.
 * I loved that I was able to refactor code and have it run successfully first time (or almost first time).
 Strict types really do keep you safe.
 I already know Haskell is good for this, but it was surprising to see reality match theory.
 * Haskell can be prettty verbose.
-C code that looks like (a<<8)&0xf0)|(a>>8)&0xf0 needs a lot of typing in Haskell.
+C code that looks like `(a<<8)&0xf0)|(a>>8)&0xf0` needs a lot of typing in Haskell.
 And some of the state updates were a bit verbose, even with some helper functions.
 * There is interest in linear types in Haskell.
-I think this might allow me to get rid of `Asm.hs` without sacrficing performance.
+I think it would be a perfect fit for writing emulators.I think this might allow me to get rid of `Asm.hs` without sacrficing performance.
 But the back end of the compiler really has to know how to exploit it and the proposal isn't currently focussed on performance. https://ghc.haskell.org/trac/ghc/wiki/LinearTypes
+* Haskell compile times are painful.
+I bet a C version of this code would compile from scratch in 3-4 seconds.
+It's taking minutes to compile the Haskell.